rohitsodhia/phpDM/README.md

 ```

 The inner `fields` element is populated the same as the static `$fields` property.
 You can have objects embedded within objects.

+If you'd prefer to keep the object separate or create an array of objects, you can create a model extending from `GenericModel`.
+It functions the same as a model created through the verbose format shown above.

 ###### Special timestamps